Directional Textual Inversion for Personalized Text-to-Image Generation: Analyzing Token Embedding Geometry

 Our first observation is that the semantic structure of the textual token embedding space is predominantly directional.
 This aligns with the foundational principle of semantic vector spaces where meaning is encoded not in the vector's magnitude, but in its direction~\citep{mikolov2013distributed, pennington2014glove}.
 We empirically demonstrate this by comparing nearest neighbors for a given token using two different distance metrics: Euclidean distance, which is sensitive to both magnitude and direction, and cosine similarity, which is sensitive only to direction.
 The superior semantic coherence of neighbors found using cosine similarity validates the principle that meaning in these vector spaces is encoded primarily by direction.

 As shown in Table~\ref{tab:distance}, an embedding's nearest neighbors are semantically coherent when measured by cosine similarity but not by Euclidean distance.
-For the token `apple', its cosine-based neighbors include `apples', `fruit', and `pear', while its Euclidean-based neighbors are often unrelated tokens with a similar magnitude.
+For the token `apple', its cosine-based neighbors include `apples', `fruit', and `pear', while its Euclidean-based neighbors are often semantically unrelated tokens that merely share a similar magnitude.
 This indicates that an embedding's direction is the primary carrier of semantic information.
 More results are provided in Appendix~\ref{app:obs}.

 Figure~\ref{fig:obs-direction} further illustrates this principle, showing that related concepts are located proximally on the unit hypersphere.
 Despite this, standard TI often neglects the importance of direction.
 This oversight leads to semantic drift, where the learned embedding for a token like \texttt{<cat>} moves directionally away from related concepts like `cat' and `kitten', as shown in the figure.
 This deficiency motivates the need for a method that explicitly preserves the semantic direction of learned embeddings.